ahazem/ruby-conf-18-notes/day-2/live-mob-refactoring.md

 ## Live Mob Refactoring

 Team Mob

+Moderating: not quite sure, she introduces herself at the beginning.
+Rest of participants: not sure.
-Typing Person: [Sam Phippen](https://twitter.com/samphippen) of RSpec
+Typing person: [Sam Phippen](https://twitter.com/samphippen), one of RSpec maintainers.

 ### Intro